-Independent Directors and Non-independent Directors): Leadership, Commitment, Contribution, Experience, Expertise, Independence, Integrity, Attendance, Responsibility, Flow of Information among others.
+The details of composition, number of meetings held III.
+Individual directors (including Chairperson, Independent Directors and Non-independent Directors): Leadership, Commitment, Contribution, Experience, Expertise, Independence, Integrity, Attendance, Responsibility, Flow of Information among others.

-During the FY 2020-21, there was no incidence, where The performances of the Board and Board Committees on March 26, 2021, performance of Non-independent Directors, the performance of the Board as a whole, the timeliness of the flow of information between the Bank's Management and its Board were also evaluated.
+During the FY 2020-21, there was no incidence, where The performances of the Board and Board Committees on March 26, 2021, performance of Non-independent Directors, the performance of the Board as a whole, the on in the meetings of the Nomination and Remuneration performance of the Chairman and quality, quantity and timeliness of the flow of information between the Bank's Management and its Board were also evaluated.